Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/03OnLearningAndTraining/README.md

 * Prepare short, middle and long versions of your exercises to become flexible if the discussions are more or less intensive.

-* Be prepared for difficult students and consult some troubleshooting guidance before the course.
+* Be prepared for difficult students and consult some troubleshooting guidance before the course
-\(You may find some ideas in the [MozFest2017 Facilitator Guide](https://docs.google.com/document/d/1fezzIH8u0Li6pIHMNYDCuUjA_gHpB4Px9eXQo4Ol7es/edit#).\)
+\(You may find some ideas in the [MozFest2017 Facilitator Guide](https://docs.google.com/document/d/1fezzIH8u0Li6pIHMNYDCuUjA_gHpB4Px9eXQo4Ol7es/edit#)\).
 You should in any case have an idea of what you do when a parallel conversation emerges or what to do when somebody is constantly rude or inattentive etc. Know that there are verbal and non-verbal ways to tackle this.

 * Wrap-Up / Meta View: At the end of the training it might be worth to tell your participants what you did and why you did it.
 This will also make the evaluation easier.